Trump, Saudis hit reset button

 Trump has made greater involvement of countries in the region a central tenet of his plan to recalibrate the fight against ISIS, calling on Gulf states to provide funding for the fight and help address the issue of refugees.

-But Shihabi, the Saudi government adviser, said Saudi Arabia views Syria as a "lost cause."
+But Shihabi said Saudi Arabia views Syria as a "lost cause."

 "Good generals recognize lost battles," he told CNN.

-Note: CORRECTION: This story has been updated to more accurately characterize Shihabi's position.